Online reinforcement learning via sparse Gaussian mixture model Q-functions: Numerical tests

-The ``acrobot''~\cite{spong95acrobot} is an underactuated two-link robot.
-The goal is to swing the free end from the downward to the upright position in as few steps as possible.
-The state includes joint angles and angular velocities of both links, and the action space has \num{3} options: accelerate left, right, or do nothing.
+The ``acrobot'' is an underactuated two-link robot, where the objective is to swing the free end from the downward to the upright position in as few steps as possible.
+The state is \num{4}-dimensional, including joint angles and angular velocities of both links, and the action space has \num{3} options: accelerate left, right, or do nothing.
 The agent receives a reward of $0$ only upon reaching the upright configuration and $-1$ otherwise.
 Episodes start from the downward position and finish upon reaching the goal or after \num{500} steps.
-The ``cartpole''~\cite{cartpole} task involves balancing a pole on a cart by applying left or right forces.
-The state consists of cart position, velocity, pole angle, and angular velocity.
-Episodes start from the upright position and terminate when position or angle limits are exceeded or after \num{500} steps.
-A reward of $1$ is given at every step, encouraging longer balance and avoiding losing all rewards by termination.
+The ``lunar lander'' is a spacecraft control task aiming to land a lunar module on a designated pad.
+The state space has \num{8} dimensions, capturing the lander's positions, velocity, orientation, angular velocity and contact of two legs.
+The action space has \num{4} discrete options: do nothing, fire the left, main or right engine.
+The environment-defined reward encourages safe, upright landings and penalizes crashes, drifts, and excessive fuel usage.
+Episodes start with the lander descending from above and terminate upon a successful landing, a crash, leaving the allowed area or after \num{1000} steps.